Entyvio IV (Vedolizumab)

 How It Works

-Entyvio works by specifically binding to a protein called integrin α4β7 found on certain white blood cells.
-This protein can increase inflammation in ulcerative colitis, Crohn’s disease, and pouchitis.
-By blocking these integrins, Entyvio reduces inflammation in your digestive system.
+Entyvio works by binding to a protein called integrin α4β7 found on certain white blood cells.
+This protein increases inflammation in ulcerative colitis, Crohn's disease, and pouchitis.
+By blocking these proteins, Entyvio reduces inflammation in the digestive system.

 How to Take Entyvio IV